Thermoplastics in Transit Interiors – Weighing the Advantages

 In-mold design and decorating enables the manufacturing of these high-level design features, resulting in part construction with consistency, precision, and a negligible impact on part cycle time.
 While in-mold texturing and pre-textured plastic may require a slightly higher initial investment than a simple design, the process ensures consistent part-to-part aesthetic detailing and minimizes cost by eliminating additional labor or processing.
 As a result, in-mold design can produce complex designs and custom surface finishes with a minimal impact on cost and lead time.

-The use of thermoplastics in component production also provides the option of producing plastics with coloration.
-Thermoplastic providers can produce integral colored materials that resist stains, graffiti, and chemicals and that do not chip or vary in tone or color.
+The use of thermoplastics in component production also provides the option of producing plastics with coloration that resist stains, graffiti, and chemicals and that do not chip or vary in tone or color.
 Moreover, using integral colored plastic eliminates the added cost and lead time of post-production painting.
 Coloration allows manufacturers to achieve a desired color finish and precise color matching along with durability.
-The technique also allows providers to offer thermoplastic components that have specialty finishes, such as wood grain or metallic patterns and overlays, for a greater range of design capability.
+You can also have thermoplastic components that have specialty finishes, such as wood grain or metallic patterns and overlays, capturing design intent.

 Aesthetic appeal also is achieved through geometry and a seamless appearance.
-Thermoformed materials respond to the desire for design freedom through the versatility in the fabrication process, pliability, and the capability to transfer imaginative design to a usable product.
 Manufacturers can take advantage of the thermoforming process to build complex geometric designs with precise part mating and give the appearance of nearly seamless multi-part assemblies.
-Again, these complex designs are accounted for within the part’s tooling, with minimal impact on cost or lead time.
+With complex designs being accounted for within the part’s tooling, the high level of quality has a minimal impact on cost or lead time.

 Productive Plastics is a heavy gauge thermoforming custom components manufacturer, with vast experience with thermoplastic manufacturing for transportation applications.
 Contact us for more information.